Allan Sparkes

-Allan John Sparkes, CV, OAM (born 1958) is a retired detective senior constable of the New South Wales Police, serving from 1977 to 1998.
+Allan John Sparkes, CV, OAM (born 1958) Former Deputy Commissioner of the Mental Health Commission of NSW.
+He is also a retired Detective senior constable of the New South Wales Police, serving from 1977 to 1998.
 He is one of the five recipients of the Cross of Valour, Australia's highest bravery decoration, which was awarded for his actions in the rescue of a child from a flooded storm water drain in 1996.

 Cross of Valour events

 About mid morning on 3 May 1996, Sparkes, a detective senior constable with the New South Wales Police, rescued a boy trapped in a flooded underground storm water drain following record rainfalls at Coffs Harbour.

 Sparkes and Detective Senior Constable Gavin Dengate responded to an urgent call for assistance to rescue a boy trapped in a flooded storm water drain.
 From the entrance of the drain, an object, believed to be the missing child, could be seen about 80–100 metres away.
 Tied to a rope, Sparkes entered the drain and was rapidly washed 20 metres along the pipe by the ferocity of the current before realising the rope was inadequate.
 With a more substantial line, he re-entered the drain even though breathing space in the pipe had been reduced by the rising flood waters and his own bulk displacement.
 Flood waters washed him some 80 metres downstream before he could establish that the object was only debris.
 The drain was now almost totally engulfed in flood water, leaving only a small air space, and Sparkes was in danger of drowning as frantic attempts were made by his colleague and others to haul him against the flow to the surface.

 Although believing the child had little or no chance of survival, screams were heard further downstream in a pipe under a section of the Pacific Highway at the junction of six drains.
 Believing that the child was drowning and had to be rescued by the fastest means possible, Sparkes and Dengate descended into the flooded pipe in total darkness without a life line, torch or emergency air supply.
 As it was impossible to call to the child above the roar of the flood water, the rescuers separately searched the maze of water pipes.
 After progressing deeper into the drainage system, Sparkes could hear the desperate screams more clearly and believed he had located the boy's position.